Gaurav0/Universal-LPC-Spritesheet-Character-Generator/README.md

 **Important: all art submitted to this project must be available under the [Creative Commons Attribution-ShareAlike 3.0](http://creativecommons.org/licenses/by-sa/3.0/) and/or the [GNU GPL 3.0](http://www.gnu.org/licenses/gpl-3.0.html) licenses**.
 - **By contributing original work to this project, you agree to license any orginal contributions made by you under _both_ of these licenses.**

 - If you are submitting art that was made by (or derived from work made by) someone else, please be sure that you have the rights to distribute that art under one of the two licenses.

-When adding files to the project, please add a row to `CREDITS.csv` for each file you add.
-Note the entire list of authors for that image, a URL for each piece of art from which this image is derived, and a list of licenses under which the art is available.

 To add sheets to an existing category, add the sheets to the correct folder(s) in `spritesheets/`.
 In addition, locate the correct `sheet_definition` in `sheet_definitions/`, and add the name of your added sheet to the `variants` array.